Under the Influence

 Aggressive challenges are available to all of a prosecutor’s evidence that suggests the driver was impaired.
 A great deal of the evidence offered to support the allegation of driving under the influence focuses on physical impairment.
 To see how this evidence can be effectively challenged, it’s helpful to understand how alcohol affects the human body.

 Experts agree that while alcohol causes both mental and physical impairment, mental impairment always occurs first.
 Therefore, evidence that solely implies physical impairment isn’t proof that the driver was under the influence.
 If the motorist displayed physical problems, but no mental impairment, then any physical difficulties must have stemmed from a source other than alcohol.
 Physical impairment can be caused by many factors that have nothing to do with alcohol use.

 For example, the arresting officer may be asked to testify about the accused motorist’s red and watery eyes, or inability to stand on one foot, as proof that the driver was impaired.
 But obviously, irritated eyes can stem from many issues unrelated to alcohol intoxication, such as allergies, fatigue, or air pollution.
 An inability to stand on one foot could be caused by an injury, or just poor balance.

 The bottom line is that even though prosecutors present evidence of a driver’s impairment as irrefutable proof of intoxication, in reality those signs and symptoms can be attributed to many causes unrelated to alcohol use.
-A skilled NJ DWI / DUI drunk driving defense attorney at Levow DWI Law will take a complete medical history to determine whether the driver suffered from any conditions that could be mistaken as impairment, and incorporate that information into a strategic defense plan to create reasonable doubt in the driver’s guilt.
+A skilled NJ DWI / DUI drunk driving defense attorney at Levow DWI Law, P.C. will take a complete medical history to determine whether the driver suffered from any conditions that could be mistaken as impairment, and incorporate that information into a strategic defense plan to create reasonable doubt in the driver’s guilt.
 Call us today at 877-593-1717 for a free consultation.